Solid Queue vs Sidekiq vs GoodJob: Rails Job Backend Trade-offs

 end

-I’ve used this pattern in production: Solid Queue for 90% of jobs, Sidekiq for the high-volume analytics queue.
+I've used this pattern in live systems: Solid Queue for 90% of jobs, Sidekiq for the high-volume analytics queue.
 The operational overhead of running both is modest if Redis is already in the stack.

 Migration Paths